 However, it is not wrong to say the tribes of Nagaland had done business and exchange cultural symbols with the plains of Assam since time immemorial.
 Same as the Meeteis have done with the Cacharis, Tripuris and Ahoms for more than 2000 years.

 Some 10 years ago, before Th Muivah and Government of India have come together for a Ceasefire Agreement, the real Nagas from Nagaland regarded Tangkhuls an unwelcome guest and ruled out the possibility being a part of the Nagas.
-I am confident this political marriage will not be acceptable by the Nagas of Nagaland even today.
+I am confident this political marriage will not be acceptable to the Nagas of Nagaland even today.

-Lainingthou Sanamahi (The origin of soul) is worshiped by Tangkhul tribes in Manipur during Luira phanit festival as Ameo.
+Lainingthou Sanamahi (The origin of the soul) is worshiped by Tangkhul tribes in Manipur during the Luira phanit festival as Ameo.
 Taibang Semba Mapu as Thuruikhong is kept in the house of Wungva or piba or chieftain or each clans.

 In early days, important and most prosperous Tangkhul villages of Ukhrul, Tolloi, Ngaimu, Somdal, Tuinem and Phadang have business relationship with the Meetei in the valley.